Characterization of induced pluripotent stem cell-based disease models for congenital disorders of glycosylation

 Biosynthesis of N-linked, C- and O-mannosyl glycans in mammals.
 Mutations in the enzyme PMM2 causing PMM2-CDG lead to reduced levels of the mannosyl donors GDP-Man and Dol-P-Man (highlighted by red ovals) thereby affecting all three types of glycosylation (N-Glyco, C-Man and O-Man).

-Charlotte Rossdam (M.Sc.) studied Biochemistry in Hannover.
+Charlotte Rossdam is a biochemist and has earned her PhD in Hannover.
 She is working with PMM2-CDG iPSCs and became expert in hepatic and cardiomyogenic differentiation of human pluripotent stem cells.

 For more information on Falk Büttner’s group visit his website.